Park East Synagogue: Building

-History
+Clergy

 Congregation Zichron Ephraim was established by Rabbi Bernard Drachman and Jonas Weil to promote Orthodox Judaism as an alternative to Reform Judaism popular on the Upper East Side.

 Rabbi Drachman served as spiritual leader for fifty-one years.
 He died in 1945.
 Rabbi Zev Zahavy was appointed rabbi of the synagogue on September 1, 1952.
 He was known as a dynamic spokesman for Orthodox Judaism and many of his sermons were reported on in the New York Times.
 He and his wife Edith, a noted educator, founded the Park East Day School.
 On March 16, 1957, Robert Briscoe, the Jewish Lord Mayor of Dublin, carrying his tallis bag, visited and prayed at the synagogue on Shabbos morning.

 Since 1962, the synagogue's rabbi has been Arthur Schneier.
 Rabbi Schneier serves Park East Synagogue full-time while also drawing a salary from the Appeal of Conscience Foundation he founded.
 This leadership structure was criticized in 2021 by Daniel L. Kurtz, former head of the Charities Bureau at the New York State Attorney General’s Office, when he alleged that Park East has failed to hold regular membership meetings to ensure financial transparency.
 Kurtz also alleged that Park East’s trustees are directly appointed not elected, in a process which he has called “blatantly illegal”.

 Rabbi Harold Einsidler is the religious spiritual organizer; his wife Toby is the office and youth leader.
 The synagogue's chief cantor is Yitzchak Meir Helfgot.
-The synagogue's executive director is Benny Rogosnitzky, who has a history of allegations of embezzlements from several charities, one of which involved a "massive money-laundering scheme" according to the New York Post and the New York Daily News.

-The October 2021 dismissal of Rabbi Benjamin Goldschmidt, who had served as Park East's Assistant Rabbi for ten years, sparked a protest within the synagogue community and a public objection from Israeli Government minister Yoel Razvozov.
+In a letter sent to synagogue membership on October 4, 2021, a group of congregants expressed concern with the synagogue's trajectory and appointed committee which included a longtime assistant rabbi, Benjamin Goldschmidt, the son of Rabbi Pinchas Goldschmidt.
+Less than two weeks later, Goldschmidt was fired.
+The dismissal of Goldschmidt sparked a protest within the synagogue community and a public objection from Israeli government minister Yoel Razvozov.
+In February 2022, Goldschmidt and his wife Avital Chizhik-Goldschmidt announced that they would create the Altneu along with former Park East members.

 Activities

+Curricular

-The Park East Day School now educates children from early childhood through eighth grade.
+The Park East Day School educates children from early childhood through eighth grade.